 As a fighter pilot in the Korean War, Thomas Hudner routinely completed his missions by air.
 But in a dramatic rescue attempt of a fellow pilot, Hudner executed a wheels-up landing in enemy territory and found himself battling the elements on the ground.
 The snow and cold of December 1950 in North Korea found Hudner thinking not of himself or the enemy, but of one fellow Navy pilot, Ensign Jesse Brown, the Navy’s first African American aviator.

 President Truman awarded Thomas Hudner the Congressional Medal of Honor on April 13, 1951 for his courageous actions.
-He now resides with wife, Georgia, in Boston, MA.

 Michael Chanda enlisted in the United States Air Force.
 He is very involved with the Civil Air Patrol and pictured here at the awards ceremony.